-- Hurt someone personally.
+- If we hurt someone personally.

-- We did something irresponsible or negligent.
+- If we did something irresponsible or negligent.

-- We did something illegal or fraudulent.
+- If we did something illegal or fraudulent.

 We can be sued for anything, even if we are not at fault.
 To deal with these lawsuits, we will have to have a good lawyer, so it will always be better to have an insurance policy that will take care of these costs, protecting our assets.

 What insurance is needed for these companies?